 If these attempts don’t work, you can try the following solutions to solve the USB drive cannot be opened issue.
 Here, we will show you the 3 most common situations as well as solutions.

 Case 1.
 USB Drive Becomes RAW

-Then, if you click Cancel, you will receive another error:
+If you click Cancel, you will receive another error:

-This volume does not contain a recognized file system.
+The volume does not contain a recognized file system.
 Please make sure that all required file system drivers are loaded and that the volume is not corrupted.

 Case 2.
 The Parameter Is Incorrect

-① Format the USB drive
+1. Format the USB drive

+Step 2.
 Right-click the corrupted USB drive and select Format.